pitosalas/cleancont/output/2010-09-07-mathematical-foundations-of-consciousness.md

 ---
 title: "Mathematical Foundations of Consciousness?"
 subtitle: "Say what?
-I came across this paper; [Mathematical Foundations of Consciousness](http://arxiv.org/pdf..."
+I came across this paper; Mathematical Foundations of Consciousness"
 category: "298"
 tags: ["860", "1446", "1740"]
 date: "2010-09-07"